 Make sure you use the included or CORRECT #2-size Phillips-head screwdriver and keep it snug in the screw or it will strip.
 Golfkicks are made of Nylon to be lightweight and flexible on the course.

-PRO TIP (HIGHLY RECOMMENDED) – map cleat placement on sole with included marker and DRILL A PILOT HOLE with a 1/8 or 9/64 drill bit 1/4 Inch deep, this helps because:
+Map cleat placement on sole with included marker and DRILL PILOT HOLES with a 5/32 drill bit 1/4 Inch deep, this helps because:

-- The cleat goes in nice and straight, if it goes in crooked it will not get flush and hold.
+- The cleat goes in straight, if it goes in crooked it will not get flush and hold.

 - Golfkicks have a shear-strength of about 5 inch-lb and may shear off in dense, sticky rubber.
 A Pilot hole helps prevent this.
 Extra cleats are included in your kit if a few don't work out.

-PLACEMENT – ALL SHOES ARE DIFFERENT - Install Golfkicks into sole high points where they will make the best contact with the ground.
+PLACEMENT – ALL SHOES ARE DIFFERENT - Make your pilot holes and install Golfkicks into flat areas of sole.
+If you place GKs on already raised traction they will break.
+Cleats are designed to let the sole of your shoe touch the earth.
 Avoid overhanging outside of sole to prevent tear-out.
 AVOID PUNCTURING ANY AIR OR GEL BLADDERS within the sole.
 Start with 4 cleats in the heel and 4 in the fore-foot of each shoe (less on kids/smaller shoes).